-Urban Program with Rural Pathway – Rumford, ME
+Urban Program with Rural Track – Rumford, ME

 At the Central Maine Medical Center Family Medicine Residency program, the only rural track in New England, students train at the Central Maine Medical Center, a community teaching hospital, for PGY-1.
 The program has a 1:1 faculty-to-resident ratio, with an apprenticeship model of education.
 The program features opportunities for greater “real-world” experience, greater continuity of care, a focus on obstetrics and procedures, and the ability to better tailor curriculum to individual needs because of a variety of different learning experiences.
 This small program requires mature, self-directed learners, but provides greater opportunities to initiate improvements.

 Central Maine Medical Center Family Medicine Residents may train at Rumford Hospital, a Critical Access Hospital.

 Rumford Hospital, a member of the Central Maine Medical Family, is a 25-bed critical access hospital.
 It provides comprehensive primary care and also offers sophisticated diagnostic services, including CT scanning, ultrasound and nuclear medicine.
 The hospital offers medical-surgical nursing services, a birthing center, women’s health services and ambulatory surgery.
 Our Swing Bed program provides care for patients who need skilled nursing services.
 RH also maintains a 24-hour emergency department and staffs an Intensive Care Unit.